A recent study conducted just proved that reading cuts down stress by 68%. It beat out going for a walk, drinking tea, and even listening to music.

 Psychologists believe this is because the human mind has to concentrate on reading and the distraction of being taken into a literary world eases the tensions in muscles and the heart.

 The volunteers were monitored and their stress levels and heart rate were increased through a range of tests and exercises before they were then tested with a variety of traditional methods of relaxation.

 Reading worked best, reducing stress levels by 68 per cent, said cognitive neuropsychologist Dr David Lewis.
-Subjects only needed to read, silently, for six minutes to slow down the heart rate and ease tension in the muscles, he found.
+Subjects only needed to focus on how to speed read, silently, for six minutes to slow down the heart rate and ease tension in the muscles, he found.
 In fact it got subjects to stress levels lower than before they started.

 Listening to music reduced the levels by 61 per cent, have a cup of tea of coffee lowered them by 54 per cent and taking a walk by 42 per cent.
 Playing video games brought them down by 21 per cent from their highest level but still left the volunteers with heart rates above their starting point.